speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 ## Questions

-- Does client already have software in place to create phonames and timestamps ?
+- Does the Kukarella TTS app already have software in place to create phonames and timestamps?

 - What animations/avatars will we have access too ?
+What is the file type?

-What is the file type ?
+- What is the current output file type for the audio produced from the Kukarella TTS app?